CUBoulder-2018spring-ML4HCI/G-AthArt-CompFoodEating/README.md

 * Add a wirless training device
 * Train with the actuall Joey Chestnut
 * Train on different professional food eating athleats
-* Add indication if you got the move
+* Add indication if you got the move wrong and how to fix it

 ## Demo